trhura/mm-crawling-examples/README.md

 ## About

 `Scrapy` is open-source web scraping framework for Python.
-This repostiroy contains scrapy spiders for some myanmar websites — that I crawled previously for data collection.
+This repository contains scrapy spiders for some myanmar websites — that I crawled previously for data collection.

 ## Usage